Wonderfon/Learn-Vocabulary-in-Context/README.md

 ## Configuration

-You can customize the supported languages and example sentences by editing the `config.json` file.
+Fill your openai api key in the `config.json` file.
+You can also customize the supported languages and example sentences by editing the `config.json` file.

 ## License